ITstreet1/WHITEBoard-Saola/README.md

 WHITEBoard Saola is a development board that can be programmed through Arduino IDE, or CircuitPython and MicroPython.

+### Arduino IDE C/C++

+#### PROG PORT

 For Arduino IDE, first you have to add ESP32-S2 support.
 This can be done by adding V2.0 Boards support:
 -https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_dev_index.json
 in File->Preferences->URL and then install through board manager.
-When done, just select ESP32S2 Dev Module in Boards and you are good to go.
+When done, just select ESP32S2 Dev Module in Boards, proper port and you are good to go.
 Here you can find some example sketches that will work with hardware on-board.
 They are not in a form of a library.
-By plugging to a computer through a PROG micro USB port, the upload will be done without the need to press BOOT or RST buttons.
+By plugging into a computer through a PROG micro USB port, the upload will be done without the need to press BOOT or RST buttons.

+#### OTG PORT

+To use this port to upload the sketch, first, you need to install a driver for ESP32-S2.
+First, you need to connect the WHITEBoard to a PC in BOOT mode.
+That can be done by holding the BOOT button while connecting to a PC.
+If your PC does not recognize a board, you need to install drivers.
+For that please install Zadig Software, and install the recommended driver (ESP32-S2 (Interface_2)).
+After that, Saola will show up in Device Manager, and can be selected in IDE while choosing a port.
+Upload goes the same as in the first method.

+### CircuitPython

 If your choice is CircuitPython, there is an OTG micro USB port.
 To enter a BOOT mode for programming a CircuitPython you must hold pressed BOOT button while connecting the WHITEBoard Saola to a PC.
-If your PC does not recognize a board, you need to install drivers.
-For that please install Zadig Software, and install the recommended  driver (ESP32-S2 (Interface_2)).

 -- under construction section --